Abby Hopewell, Doula

 As your Doula, I'm there to support you in whatever way you feel is best; my care is tailored to you and your needs.

 I can signpost you to evidence based research without telling you what you "should" do; this is your birth.

 I am not a midwife, nor am I a medical professional.

-I'm Abby (she/her), a Birth and Postnatal Doula and Babywearing Consultant based in South Yorkshire.
+I'm Abby (she/her), a Birth and Postnatal Doula, Babywearing Consultant and the new Chair of the Doncaster Maternity Voices Partnership based in South Yorkshire.
 I'm a mum of four little people including twins.